hooh00/Internship/README.md

 Enter Lower bound: 10
 Enter Upper bound: 100

-	You've only  7  chances to guess the integer!
+	You have only  7  chances to guess the integer!

 Guess a number:- 50
 You Guessed too high!